PriyankaM06091994/Algorithms-and-Digital-Marketing/Assignment3/README.md

 The information about this publicly released dataset can be found here:  https://www.kaggle.com/c/cdiscount-image-classification-challenge

+####train.bson :
-train.bson - (Size: 58.2 GB) Contains a list of 7,069,896 dictionaries, one per product.
+(Size: 58.2 GB) Contains a list of 7,069,896 dictionaries, one per product.
 Each dictionary contains a product id (key: _id), the category id of the product (key: category_id), and between 1-4 images, stored in a list (key: imgs).
 Each image list contains a single dictionary per image, which uses the format: {'picture': b'...binary string...'}.
 The binary string corresponds to a binary representation of the image in JPEG format.
-This kernel provides an example of how to process the data. category_names.csv - Shows the hierarchy of product classification.
+This kernel provides an example of how to process the data.

+###category_names.csv:
+Shows the hierarchy of product classification.
 Each category_id has a corresponding level1, level2, and level3 name, in French.
 The category_id corresponds to the category tree down to its lowest level.
 This hierarchical data may be useful, but it is not necessary for building models and making predictions.
+All the absolutely necessary information is found in train.bson.

+###train_example.bson:
-All the absolutely necessary information is found in train.bson. train_example.bson - Contains the first 100 records of train.bson so you can start exploring the data before downloading the entire set.
+Contains the first 100 records of train.bson so you can start exploring the data before downloading the entire set.

 #### Objectives